Voie verte: Context

 In this regard, towpaths, old rural paths, and disused railway tracks are privileged mediums for the development of voies vertes.
-If managed appropriately (through sustainable gardening and restoration ecology, and without the use of pesticides in the surroundings, which can then potentially play a role in the green infraestructure and blue network), voires vertes are one of the elements of sustainable development policies in the relevant areas.
+If managed appropriately (through sustainable gardening and restoration ecology, and without the use of pesticides in the surroundings, which can then potentially play a role in the green infrastructure and blue network), voies vertes are one of the elements of sustainable development policies in the relevant areas.

 For English speakers, greenways refers to voies vertes, but also more generally to "a road that is good from an environmental point of view" (Turner, 1995, or - in England, according to a survey cited by Turner in 2006: "a linear space containing elements planned, designed, and managed for multiple purposes, including ecological, recreational, cultural, aesthetic, and others compatible with the concept of sustainable land use") or a wide range of landscape and urban planning strategies including, to varying degrees, an environmental concern associated with transportation infrastructure, the edges of which have often acquired special value and are sometimes associated with the concept of a biological corridor in Europe.